hIMEI29A/gichidan/README.md

     gichidan -r ejabberd -b

+Use `-j` flag to convert output to JSON format.
+This feature cannot use with `-s` flag.
+In case `-j` and `-s` provided both there will be error.
+You may also save JSON to output file with `-f` option.

+    gichidan -r CentOS -j -f

 If Ichidan can not find anything by your request, application  will display error:

     gichidan -r jdfhchgbverugbvcevcegrfvcew